dirkjanvw/MoGAAAP/README.md

 ## FAQ

-> [!NOTE]
-> The FAQ still has to be updated with the refactor of the modules in the pipeline.

 ### Q: Where can I see what my pipeline is doing?
 A: The pipeline will print the commands it is running to the terminal.
 Alternatively, you could look at `htop` or `top` to see what processes are running.